whaleonearth/arxiv-ai-paper-weekly/README.md

 ### AI Summary Configuration

+**📊 AI Summary Coverage**: The system generates AI summaries for the **top 10 highest-ranked papers** in each email to provide detailed insights where they matter most.

 **🤖 Local Models (Privacy & Cost-Free)**
 ```bash
 # 1. Download a model to the models/ directory